Dean Henderson

-Dean Bradley Henderson (born 12 March 1997) is an English professional footballer who plays as a goalkeeper for club Crystal Palace and the England national team.
+Dean Bradley Henderson (born 12 March 1997) is an English professional footballer who plays as a goalkeeper for club Crystal Palace, whom he captains, and the England national team.

 Henderson joined Manchester United's youth system in 2011 from Carlisle United.
-He was loaned out to a number of teams.
-Having played in various lower divisions, he made his Premier League debut with Sheffield United in 2019.
-He made his first-team debut for Manchester United against Luton Town in the EFL Cup in September 2020.
-After sporadic appearances as a back-up for United, he spent a season on loan at Nottingham Forest before being signed by Crystal Palace, where he won the FA Cup in 2025.
+Between 2015 and 2020, he was loaned out to a number of teams across divisions, before making his Premier League debut with Sheffield United in 2019.
+After returning to Manchester United's first team and making his debut in 2020, he spent two seasons making sporadic appearances as a back-up.

+After a season on loan at Nottingham Forest, Henderson was signed permanently by Crystal Palace in 2023, where he won the FA Cup and Community Shield in 2025.
+He was appointed club captain in 2026, leading his side to win the UEFA Conference League the same year.

-Henderson has represented England at under-16, under-17, under-20, under-21 and senior levels.
-He was a member of the England under-20 squad that won the 2017 FIFA U-20 World Cup, and the senior team that were runners-up at UEFA Euro 2020 and UEFA Euro 2024.
+Henderson has represented England at under-16, under-17, under-20, under-21, and senior levels.
+He was a member of the England under-20 squad that won the 2017 FIFA U-20 World Cup, and the senior team that were runners-up at UEFA Euro 2020 and UEFA Euro 2024 and finished third at the 2026 FIFA World Cup.

 Club career

 Manchester United

 Henderson joined the Manchester United academy aged 14, having spent six years at Carlisle United.
 He first joined the academy in August 2011.

-After progressing through the academy, Henderson was among 10 players to join the Academy squad for the 2013–14 season.
+After progressing through the academy, Henderson was among 10 players to join the academy squad for the 2013–14 season.
 He became a regular goalkeeper for the U18 team in the 2013–14 season.

 In the 2014–15 season, Henderson continued to impress as a regular goalkeeper for the U18 team, as he made 25 appearances but sustained an injury towards the end of the season.
 Nevertheless, he was among nominees for the Jimmy Murphy Young Player of the Year award but lost out to Axel Tuanzebe.
 In August 2015, Henderson signed his first professional contract with the club.